panda728/FakeExcelSerializer/README.md

 # FakeExcelSerializer
-Convert the object to a file in Open XML SpreadsheetML File Format (.xlsx)
+Convert the object to a file in Excel File(.xlsx) [Open XML SpreadsheetML File Format]

 ## Getting Started
 Supporting platform is .NET 6.